You can have the relationship of your dreams

 Dismissive-avoidant types value their independence in relationships and consider closeness unimportant.
 They find it very difficult to depend on others and feel uncomfortable if others try to depend on them.
 Their fear of getting too emotionally close to a partner is a defence mechanism that they have subconsciously built around themselves to avoid being rejected.
 They often resent their partner’s attempts to become close and may come across as superior.

 Fearful (disorganised) avoidant

-People with a fearful avoidant style desire a close, intimate relationship but find it hard to trust.
-They are frightened of being hurt if they get too close to someone and often feel confused around their conflicting emotions.
+People with a fearful-avoidant style desire a close, intimate relationship but find it hard to trust.
+They are frightened of being hurt if they get too close to someone and often feel confused about their conflicting emotions.
 Commitment may be very difficult as their low self-esteem causes them to feel unworthy of love.
-As a close relationship develops, fearful avoidant types often pull away.
+As a close relationship develops, fearful-avoidant types often pull away.

 Having identified your attachment style, you may now be curious as to how it has played out in your close relationships until now.

 Research suggests that like tends to attract like in the first months of a relationship.
 A couple who both have secure attachment styles generally go on to have a successful, healthy relationship.